cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter2.typ

 $ sigma_(i j) = C_(i j k l) epsilon_(k l). $ <eq:hookes_law>

-Here, and from now on we will use the Einstein's notation, where repeated indexes mean that there is a sum of the terms with the same index.
+From here on out, we will use the Einstein's notation, where repeated indexes mean that there is a sum of the terms with the same index.
 For example, for the generalized Hooke's law, the expression $sigma_(i j) = sum_(k=1)^(3) sum_(l=1)^(3) C_(i j k l) epsilon_(k l)$ becomes the equation @eq:hookes_law.
 Just like the strain tensor, the stress tensor is also symmetric, as long as no torques are applied to the infinitesimal element of our solid.
 That is, $sigma_(i j) = sigma_(j i)$.
+For example, if we want no torques applied in the $x$ axis, is necessary for $sigma_(y z)$ and $sigma_(z y)$ to be equal in order to avoid rotations on $x$ axis, as we can see in @fig:stress_tensor.
+The same can be said for the other axes.
 Here $C_(i j k l)$ are the elastic constants.
 As we will see later, the elastic constants correspond to the second derivative of the free energy with respect to strain.
 In principle, there are 81 independent elastic constants.
 However, we will see that there are less independent constants in reality.
 As we saw earlier the strain tensor is symmetric: $epsilon_(k l) = epsilon_(l k)$.
 This means that we can determine the same component $sigma_(i j)$ of the stress tensor as follows:

 $ sigma_(i j) = C_(i j k l) epsilon_(k l) = C_(i j k l) epsilon_(l k), $